eidietrich/hln-data-jupyter-tutorial/README.md

 ## Getting started

-1. Download the Anaconda Python 3.7 distribution for your operating system from https://www.anaconda.com/distribution/
+1. Download + install the Anaconda Python 3.7 distribution for your operating system from https://www.anaconda.com/distribution/
 2. Download this tutorial repository (folder) and move it to a convenient place on your computer (e.g. a `Coding/` folder)
     - With git (if you know what that is): `git clone https://github.com/eidietrich/hln-data-jupyter-tutorial`
     - Or: click the green `Clone or download` button at the upper right on this page, then `Download ZIP`, then unzip